TEALSK12/introduction-to-computer-science/do_now_14.md

 5. Use your mouse to point the cursor at one of the bats.
 Then, click the mouse button several times.
 Notice what happens to the two bats on the screen.

-6. Take a look at all of the parts of the Snap! window.
+6. Take a look at all of the parts of the window.
 Read the comments in the script.
 Be sure to explore the tabs at the top of the scripting area and the icons in the Sprite Corral.

     > Hint: It may be helpful to activate "visual steps" with the footprint icon near the middle of the top tool bar.